-Walmart aims to shape public policy that enables our business and the creation of shared value for our customers, associates, suppliers, business partners, communities and shareholders.
-Our approach includes the following:
+Walmart aims to shape public policy that enables our business and the creation of shared value for our stakeholders.
+Our approach includes:

-- Governance of Walmart’s public policy engagement and disclosures to comply with the law, align with Walmart business priorities and values and promote transparency
+- Governance of Walmart’s public policy strategies to align with Walmart business priorities and values, promote transparency and comply with the law

-- Advocating for policies at the local, state, national and international levels that promote the interests of our customers and other stakeholders of our business
+- Advocating for policies at the local, state, national and international levels that promote the interests of our customers and other stakeholders in our business

-- Supporting the political process, including encouraging our associates to vote and contribute to the Walmart Inc. Political Action Committee for Responsible Government (WALPAC)
+- Engaging in the political process, including encouraging our associates to vote and contribute to the Walmart Inc. Political Action Committee for Responsible Government (WALPAC)

-- Playing an active role in business coalitions such as the Business Roundtable, working with other companies on issues that affect our stakeholders and our business
+- Playing an active role in business coalitions and working with other companies on issues that affect our stakeholders and our business

 Key strategies & progress

 While Walmart has an interest in a broad range of public policy issues, we focus our engagement at the intersection of our business interests and the common good—especially those issues where our interventions can create the greatest shared value.

 Walmart’s governance of its public policy activities is designed to ensure alignment of public policy activities with Walmart business priorities and values, to promote transparency and to comply with the law.
 Governance includes Walmart Board of Directors and Board Committee oversight, management oversight and regular, transparent reporting on policy activities.